Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 ^^^^^^^^^^^

 bpy.context.mode
-   Will print the current 3D View mode (Object, Edit, Sculpt etc.,).
+   Will print the current 3D View mode (Object, Edit, Sculpt, etc.).

 bpy.context.object or bpy.context.active_object
    Will give access to the active object in the 3D View.